makerdao/dai-ui/packages/dai-ui-theme-pen/README.md

 `yarn link`

 3. Navigate to your frontend project and complete the link.
-In this example we'll use the fountain theme.
+In this example we'll use the pen theme.

-`yarn link "@makerdao/dai-ui-theme-fountain"`
+`yarn link "@makerdao/dai-ui-theme-pen"`

 You should now see updates to your theme file take effect immediately in your frontend project as you develop your theme.

-To break the link run `yarn unlink "@makerdao/dai-ui-theme-fountain"` in your frontend project, and reinstall the package from npm.
+To break the link run `yarn unlink "@makerdao/dai-ui-theme-pen"` in your frontend project, and reinstall the package from npm.